A better inspection experience for serious homebuyers

 How long do home inspections generally take?

-Most general home inspections take a few hours, but the exact time depends on the size, age, condition, accessibility, number of systems, foundation type, roof complexity, additional buildings, and add-on services.
-A small condo may take less time than a large older home with a crawlspace, multiple HVAC systems, detached structures, drainage concerns, and several specialty inspections.
+Most general home inspections take a few hours, depending on size, age, condition, access, system count, foundation type, roof complexity, additional buildings, and add-on services.

 Is the inspection just for negotiation?